Alcheemiist/Alcheemiist/README.md

-# Hello, I'm ElMehdi | The Alchemist of Code
+# Hello, I'm El-Mehdi | The Alchemist of Code

 I am a software engineer and data scientist with a strong foundation in mobile, web development, and data science.
 Passionate about creating intelligent, scalable solutions, my expertise lies at the intersection of AI, DevOps, and automation, where I apply technologies to solve complex, real-world problems.